Adult safeguarding practice questions

-It is worth bearing in mind that the Data Protection Act 1998 permits information to be shared in a situation of ‘vital interest’, where it is critical to prevent serious harm or distress or where someone’s life is threatened.
+It is worth bearing in mind that the Data Protection Act 1998 and the General Data Protection Regulations of 2018 permit information to be shared in a situation of ‘vital interest’, where it is critical to prevent serious harm or distress or where someone’s life is threatened.
 However, if the only person who would suffer if the information is not shared is the subject of that information, and they have mental capacity to make a decision about it, then sharing it may not be justified.

 You should make sure that the person is aware of any risks and the potential impact on their safety and wellbeing, and encourage them to develop strategies to protect themselves.
 This might involve them becoming involved with a user-led organisation or a support group, for example.